-4.1 Assessment of credible options
+4. Assessment of credible options

-Several options were considered to meet the identified compliance need, and a summary of the costs calculated for feasible options is provided in table 4.
+Several options were considered to meet the identified compliance need at WB, with a summary of the assessment and costs for each option provided in table 4.

 TABLE 4OPTIONS CONSIDERED AND COST SUMMARY (\$M 2026)